fetchrobotics/docs/source/index.rst

 ========================================================

-This document covers how to use this preview repository to evaluate the Fetch Robotics Research Edition Robot (FR3?)
+This document covers how to use this preview repository to evaluate the Fetch Robotics Research Edition Robot.

 Getting Started
 ---------------